 I would argue, YES!

-I have been taking collagen for the past two years, before it was popular amongst Instagram bloggers, and before I really knew much about it.
+I have been taking this supplement for the past two years, before it was popular amongst Instagram bloggers, and before I really knew much about it.
 When I first started taking it, it was because I was largely struggling with my immune system and had heard of it via online forum.

 I don’t take a lot of supplements daily, just because food tends to help my body more, but collagen is one that I do take every morning without fail.